-If there was ever a time for pie, it’s now.
+If there was ever a time for apple pie, it’s now.
 November is here and with it the return of infinitely long nights.
 My to-do list is a mile long and the holidays are closing in far too quickly for my comfort.
-When everything seems uncertain, I’m all for taking a step back and digging in to a slice of pie – butter and apples are a fine antidote to anxieties, and thus far have never let me down.
+When everything seems uncertain, I’m all for taking a step back and digging into a slice of pie – butter and apples are a fine antidote to anxieties, and thus far have never let me down.

 Sweetened with maple syrup and honey, the pairing gives dimension to a blend of Honeycrisp and Granny Smith apples.
 The all-butter graham crust is incredibly flaky and golden, with that familiar buttery brilliance we all crave.
 This maple honey apple pie is a fresh take on classic apple pie to fall in love with this season.